Tajay49/simpleaimodle.py/README.md

-# This is a simple Ai called james
+# This is a simple Ai called James